UPLAND WATERSHED AND FOREST HEALTH

 As a core member of the Klamath-Lake Forest Health Partnership (KLFHP), the Klamath Watershed Partnership promotes landscape resiliency, wildfire risk reduction, and improved emergency fire response.
-Currently these efforts are directed in two areas: 1) the Chiloquin Community Forest and Fire Project, and 2) juniper removal in the Gerber area.
+Currently these efforts are directed in three areas: 1) the Chiloquin Community Forest and Fire Project, 2) the Southeast Cascades Landscape Forest Resiliency Planning Project, and 3) juniper removal in the Gerber area.

 Chiloquin Community Forest and Fire Project